 This story takes place in a kingdom called The Six Duchies, The Farseer Trilogy centers on FitzChivalry Farseer (known as Fitz), he is a trained assassin and it is him who narrates the story (which makes it a similar book to Kingkiller Chronicle).
 In this story, the kingdom is attacked by the Raiders to take people from the Six Duchies and turn them into Forged Ones (creatures similar to zombies)

-The Farseer Trilogy is a finished series.
-In addition, if you want to know more about Fitz you can read its sequel The Tawny Man Trilogy which is also finished.
+Are you tired to wait for authors to release the books in the series? then we have great news, becasue The Farseer Trilogy is finished.
+In addition, if you want to know more about Fitz you can read its sequel, The Tawny Man Trilogy which is also concluded.

-The Sword’s Choice by I.M Redwright: an indie book like Name of The Wind
+The Sword’s Choice by I.M Redwright: a similar book to the Name of the Wind with elemental powers

 This is a story with a similar setting to Avatar the Last Airbender.
 In this, an exiled boy discovers that he is the heir to the Kingdom of Fire, and the only way he has to prove it is the sword of fire that his father has kept safe for so long.
 Now he has decided to visit the four kingdoms and meet powerful enemies and get stronger in order to meet his destiny.